fauna/faunadb-go/README.md

 ## Importing

-For better usage, we recommend to import this driver with a alias import such
+For better usage, we recommend that you import this driver with an alias import such as:
-as:

 ```go
 import f "github.com/faunadb/faunadb-go/faunadb"